imzak31/gsheet_fullstack_project/README.md

 6. Start the servers:
     ```bash
     rails s -p 8080
+   bundle exec sidekiq ## For the background jobs that handle the File imports
     cd frontend && npm start

 7. Visit `http://localhost:3000` to access the React application with the Frontend functionalities.